Editor’s Note: This post has been updated with new links and content.

-If you racked up all those useful mortgage calculations for free, wouldn’t you think of Trulia when ready to buy?
+If you made a bunch of useful mortgage calculations for free, wouldn’t you think of Trulia first when you were ready to buy?

 Psychology Concept #28: Visual and Auditory Connectivity

-Here’s three reasons according to Unbounce why video can increase landing page conversions:
+Here are three reasons, according to Unbounce, that videos can increase landing page conversions: